trinhoftheworld/Project-Descriptions-for-Review/Tech Entrepreneur/Product_Design.md

 Students need to answer *all* of these questions in their summary as well:

 * What do users like?
-* Do users know what the product is with little prompting?
+* Does the user understand the app's purpose?
-* How did users describe the product?
+* Does the user know how to navigate the app without prompting?
-* What will you change based on where users got confused, did something unexpected, or asked for additional features?
+* How do users describe the product?

 #### Metrics